This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-Cranberry Orange Quick Bread is a flavorful quick bread, with hints of citrus and tart cranberries, and topped with an orange glaze.
+Cranberry orange quick bread is a flavorful quick bread with hints of citrus and tart cranberries and topped with an orange glaze.
 This moist, tender, delicious bread is going to be the hit of your holiday season.

 Cranberry Orange Quick Bread

-While I love all the cookies, treats, and sweets of the holidays, one of my favorite things to bake, and gift this time of year, are quick breads.
+While I love all the cookies, treats, and sweets of the holidays, one of my favorite things to bake, and gift this time of year, are quick bread.
 They are super simple and everyone loves to get and eat bread!
 This cranberry orange bread is exceptionally festive during the holiday season.
-The red of the cranberries adds such a seasonal look.
+The red of the cranberries add such a seasonal look.
 Wrap one up with a nice bow and you’ll be the favorite gift of the season.

 Last week I made the most delicious cranberry orange scones I have ever eaten.
 I seriously could not stop myself from eating “just one more” and the orange glaze on top was divine.
-This bread reminds me those scones.
+This bread reminds me of those scones.
 Cranberry and orange just go together.
-The tart from the cranberry compliments the zingy citrus of the orange and surround with a tender sweet bread is just luscious.
-The two ingredient glaze just makes it that much better.
+The tart from the cranberry compliments the zingy citrus of the orange and surround with a tender sweet bread that is just luscious.
+The two-ingredient glaze just makes it that much better.
 You need to make this loaf today!

-Cranberry Orange Bread Ingredients
+Ingredients in Cranberry Orange Quick Bread

-- Cranberries: Fresh or frozen chopped
+- Cranberries: Fresh or frozen cranberries work.

 - Sugar: This is for rolling the cranberries in.